Birthgap — global fertility and the timing of parenthood

 Global average (2024): 30.0 years · European average (2024): 29.8 years

-The average maternal age (AMA) at birth reached 31.8 years in 2024, marking an increase of 0.5 years from 2023.
-This upward trend continues over the past five years, with the AMA averaging 31.3 years during this period.
-Compared to the 1990s, the AMA is now 3.4 years higher.
-Switzerland consistently shows one of the highest AMAs worldwide, ranking 5th out of 38 countries, and holds a similarly high position within Europe, standing 4th out of 31 nations.
+The average maternal age at birth reached 31.8 years in 2024, marking an increase of 0.5 years from 2023.
+This upward trend has continued over the past five years, with the average maternal age during that period at 31.3 years.
+Compared to the 1990s, the current figure is 3.4 years higher.
+Switzerland consistently ranks among the countries with the highest average maternal ages globally and in Europe, positioned at 5 out of 38 worldwide and 4 out of 31 within the continent.

 Average Age at First Birth over the decades